MileHacker Logo

 Insider Tips for Visits

-• Baluran National Park: Visit early morning or late afternoon for optimal wildlife viewing, as animals are more active during cooler times.
+• Baluran National Park: Go in the early morning or late afternoon for optimal wildlife viewing, as animals are more lively when it's cooler times.

 • Golden hour light (sunrise/sunset) provides excellent chances for photos within Baluran.

-• Less Crowded Times: Weekdays are significantly less crowded than weekends at Baluran National Park and Pasir Putih Beach.
+• Less Crowded Times: Weekdays are significantly less crowded than weekends at Baluran Park And Pasir Putih Beach.

 • Ijen Crater: Wear sturdy hiking shoes and bring enough water and snacks.